San Jose, CA

 What is Implant Dentistry?

-Implant dentistry is using an implant for teeth replacement.
+Implant dentistry is using a dental implant for teeth replacement.
 The implant itself, which is made of titanium, is surgically fixed into the jawbone.
 After placement, it is left to heal for several months.
 The titanium implant fuses with the jawbone in a process called osseointegration.
 This implant then acts as the root of the missing teeth, and over this implant, a crown or a bridge is placed that becomes the replacement tooth.

 Who is a Candidate for Dental Implants?

-The most important aspect that we must consider before determining whether you can be a candidate for implant dentistry is the reason for your missing teeth.
+The most important aspect that we must consider before determining whether you can be a candidate for dental implants is the reason for your missing teeth.
 Tooth loss is often the result of periodontal disease, and this will need to be treated before any other treatment or surgery can be recommended.
 The overall health and the lifestyle of the patient matter when looking into treatment options.
 Good health and habits determine the best course of action in your teeth replacement journey.
 We may ask smokers to quit smoking before we can consider an implant, as smoking greatly slows the healing process.
 We may also recommend that you maintain good oral hygiene and schedule routine check-ups.

 How Long is the Dental Implant Process?